smogon/pokemon-showdown/SIM_EVENTS.md

 	to dynamically update the decision queue.

 	examples: [item] Custap Berry (Gen 4), [volatile] Locked Move (Gen 2)

-onDamage(damage, target, source, effect) [on target]
-	Fired while calculating damage, either from a move or from a condition.
-	Return a damage value directly in HP.
-Bypasses weaknesses and resistances, but not immunities.

-	examples: [ability] Magic Guard, [volatile] Endure

-onModifyMove(user, target, move) [on user] onFoeModifyMove(user, target, move) [on foe Pokémon]
-	Fired before a pokemon uses a move.

-	examples: [ability] Adaptability, [ability] Infiltrator, [ability] Pixilate

-onType(pokemon) [on pokemon]
-	Fired when calculating the type of a Pokémon to override the default typing mechanics.
-	Only used for Roost, Arceus, and Silvally.

-	examples: [volatile] Roost, [pokemon] Arceus, [pokemon] Silvally

 onSwitchIn(pokemon) [on pokemon]
 	Fired after a pokemon switches in.